 I speak with authors all the time about who is their audience and the whys.
 Once we get our purpose and promise inline with our speaking process allows us to move into another perspective.

 I’ve subscribed to Seth Godin for years and find his daily emails to be very helpful.
-I hope you do too.
+I hope you do too, he sends out a daily post which really can stimulate your thinking.

 If you’re creating something where widespread inputs, usage and adoption lead to significant benefits, it’s worth considering who you’re excluding.